Chicago (play): Prologue

-At 7 AM on April 3rd, 1924, Roxie Hart, a 23-year-old described in profile as having the hint of a Raphael angel with a touch of Medusa, kills Fred Casely in her South Side apartment.
-Several hours later, Roxie's husband Amos confesses to the Sergeant by saying that Casely was attempting a robbery, and that he killed him in self-defense.
-When Amos learns that Casely was the victim through Jake, the reporter dictating the confession, and after an encounter with Assistant State Attorney Harrison, he recants, and Roxie is instead charged with the murder.
+At 7:00 AM on April 3, 1924, Roxie Hart, a 23-year-old described in profile as having the hint of a Raphael angel with a touch of Medusa, kills boyfriend Fred Casely in her South Side apartment.
+Several hours later, Roxie's husband Amos confesses to the police by saying that Casely was attempting a robbery and that he (Amos) killed him in self-defense.
+When Amos learns the truth and after an encounter with Assistant State Attorney Harrison, he recants.
+Roxie is instead charged with the murder.

-Jake reassures that she'll be acquitted, and that he'll get her in touch with prolific defense attorney Billy Flynn to take her case, before following up that he'd personally like her dead because of the paper sales of such a sensational headline, and that he plans to use her trial to make money while it's still relevant.
-Harrison, Jake, and photographer Babe talk with Amos and Roxie over the possible fame they could receive from their incident, to the latter's refusal.
-The reporters pressure them, stating their short deadlines and lack of "society dames" who hardly make news, to which Roxie accepts, and is taken to jail.
+Jake, a reporter, reassures that she'll be acquitted, and that he'll get her in touch with prolific defense attorney Billy Flynn to take her case.
+He adds that he'd personally like to see her hanged as this will massively boost sales and that he plans to use her trial to make money while she's still relevant.
+Harrison, Jake, and photographer Babe talk with Amos and Roxie over the attention they will receive as a result of the incident.